mcosovic/MATGRID/README.md

 ###  Changelog
 Major changes:
+- 2019-04-21 the DC state estimation with observability analysis and bad data processing optimized for large-scale systems
 - 2019-04-08 Added the DC observability analysis with identification of observable islands
 - 2019-04-03 Added observability analysis (DC state estimation only , beta version, please treat the results with attention)
 - 2019-03-28 Added Gauss-Seidel, decoupled Newton-Raphson and fast decoupled Newton-Raphson algorithm